dpelle/vim-LanguageTool/README.md

 # Installing the Vim plugin

-## Installing vim-LanguageTool with a plugin manager
+## Installing LanguageTool.nvim with a plugin manager

 You can use any popular plugin manager according to your preference.
 For example, with [vim-plug](https://github.com/junegunn/vim-plug),